JaredCHall/PawnStorm/docs/GameApi.md

 └───────┴───────┴──────┴──────┴──────────┘
 ```

 The `piece` property is a fen or algebraic notation character representing both piece type and color.
 For example 'K' is the white king, and 'r' is a black rook.
 The `from` and `to` properties are the names of the origin and destination squares.
-The `promotes` property is usually null, but if a pawn is promoting, it is either 'N', 'B', 'R' or 'Q' for white, or 'n', 'b', 'r' or 'q' for black.
+The `promotes` property is usually null, but if a pawn is promoting, it is either 'N', 'B', 'R' or 'Q' (always upper-case).

 ### Making Moves
 ```typescript